 Road Trip Guide: Driving Breaks

 Once you’ve figured out your final destination, nightly stops, and accommodations, you need to decide what you want to do along the way.
 Remember, you are only in the planning stages so give yourself several options.
 You might decide to make changes before you book anything if you can’t fit in some of your choices.
 We had really wanted to go to a carnival museum in Alabama.
-Unfortunately, on the days we passed through it wasn’t going to be open so we decided to skip it.
+Unfortunately, on the days we passed through it wasn’t going to be open.
+We decided to skip it rather than derail the rest of our plans.
 Likewise, we wanted to go on a shrimping boat in Biloxi.
 However, it was full so we went to the beach instead.

 Estimate driving time between nightly stops